It’s not the hours you put in, but rather what you put into those hours.

 Another area you should take a look at is your computer and email system.
-If you are spending too much time browsing through icons, folders and files, trying to look for something that should be easy to find, than you might want to look at rearranging your computer folder system and email management process.
+If you are spending too much time browsing through icons, folders, and files, trying to look for something that should be easy to find, then you might want to look at rearranging your computer folder system and email management process.

 Get Organized by Setting Reminders